Dynamical Landscape and Multistability of a Climate Model: Qualitative and Quantitative Aspects of the Multistability of the Climate System

+The final step is inferring the topography of the quasipotential from the estimates $\Phi_t$.
+This is done through an unsupervised extension of Density Peak Clustering \cite{automatic-topography,science_DPA}.
+Configuration $t$ is assumed to be a local minimum of $\Phi$ if the following two properties hold: (I) $\Phi_t<\Phi_{t'} \; \forall x_{t'} \in \mathcal{N}_t$, namely if $x_t$ is a minimum in $\mathcal{N}_t$, (II) $x_t\notin \mathcal{N}_{t'} \; \forall t' : \Phi_{t'}<\Phi_t $, namely if $x_t$ does not belong to the $\mathcal{N}_{t'}$ neighborhood of any configuration with lower $\Phi$.
 An integer label $c$ is assigned to each of the $n$ local minima found in this manner.
-The labels of the other configurations are found iteratively, by assigning to each point the same label of its nearest neighbor of smaller $\Phi$\cite{science_DPA}.
+The labels of the other configurations are found iteratively, by assigning to each point the same label of its nearest neighbor of smaller $\Phi$ \cite{science_DPA}.

-The set of points with the same label $c$ is denoted by $\mathcal{A}_c$ and is assumed to corresponds to an attractor.
-The saddle points between the attractors are then found.